kuandi/surfalytics/README.md

-# 🏄‍♂️surfalytics Sales Analytics Repository

-# Welcome to the Data Analyst Team!
+# Welcome to the 🏄‍♂️Data Analyst Team!

 Welcome to our team!
 This guide will help you get started with your role as a Data Analyst.
 Below you'll find essential information, resources, and tools to ensure a smooth onboarding process.